dhis2/dhis2-releases/releases/2.37/README.md

 Below we list the SQL statements that need to be executed directly in your PostgreSQL instance.

-DROP TABLE IF EXISTS chart CASCADE;
 DROP TABLE IF EXISTS charttranslations CASCADE;
-DROP TABLE IF EXISTS reporttable CASCADE;
+DROP TABLE IF EXISTS reporttabletranslations CASCADE;
 DROP TABLE IF EXISTS dashboarditem_reporttables CASCADE;
+DROP TABLE IF EXISTS dashboarditem_charts CASCADE;

 Assuming the statements are successfully executed you will be able to try the upgrade again.